 What Is a Short Sale and Should I Consider It?

 A short sale is when your lender agrees to let you sell the home for less than what you actually owe on the mortgage.
-It sounds good on the surface, especially if your home’s value has dropped, but it’s a complicated beast.
+The method appears to be successful at first glance but it creates numerous challenges when determining the right price.

 Worse yet, depending on the deal and your state’s laws, the lender might still be able to come after you for the leftover debt.
-This is called a deficiency judgment, and it’s a nasty surprise.
+The deficiency judgment process creates an unwelcome situation.
 A short sale can be the right tool for some, but it’s often a last resort compared to a sale that covers your debt and keeps you in the driver’s seat.

 Can I Stop the Foreclosure Auction If I Have a Buyer?